iainctduncan/papers/source/design.rst

 ----------------------------------------------------------------------------------------------------
 Given that using the js object was not deemed satisfactory, the next design question becomes: which choose a Lisp language?
-For the purposes of this dicussion I will use "Lisp" when referring to traits shared across the Lisp family of languages (including Scheme, Common Lisp, Clojure, and Racket), and Scheme when referring to the particular choice used in Scheme for Max.
+For the purposes of this discussion I will use "Lisp" when referring to traits shared across the Lisp family of languages (including Scheme, Common Lisp, Clojure, and Racket), and Scheme when referring to the particular choice used in Scheme for Max.

 In the initial research stage of this project (dating back to 2019) I examined various possible high-level languages, and reviewed the use of many various general purpose languages in music.
 Non-Lisp candidates I evaluated included Python, Lua, Ruby, Erlang, Haskell, OCaml, and JavaScript (i.e. in a new implementation).

-Overall, I came to the conclusion that the advantages of working in a Lisp for music outweigh the disadvantages of its relative unpopularity and its unfamiliar syntax (to most programmers today at least!).
+Overall, I concluded that the advantages of working in a Lisp for music outweigh the disadvantages of its relative unpopularity and its unfamiliar syntax (to most programmers today at least!).
 These advantages include suitability for representing music; suitability for the typical scenarios and needs of the composer-programmer;
 and suitability for implementing the project in Max specifically.